Skidude587/Cry-Steam-Plugin/README.md

 In *LobbyCVars.cpp* change ```"net_useSteamAsOnlineLobby"``` to 1.

-(IF USING GAME SDK) Change the AppId in *GameBrowser.cpp* to your Steam AppId.
++(IF USING GAME SDK)
+Change the AppId in *GameBrowser.cpp* to your Steam AppId.

-(IF IN RELEASE NOT LAUCNING VIA STEAM) Make sure you have a *steam_appid.txt* containing ONLY your appid in your bin folder.
++(IF IN RELEASE NOT LAUCNING VIA STEAM)
+Make sure you have a *steam_appid.txt* containing ONLY your appid in your bin folder.